Hands-On Labs FAQs

 How do I resume a Hands-On Labs?

-All hands-on labs have a timer that starts to countdown immediately once started.
-If the timer reaches 0 before completion you'll need to restart the Hands-On Lab from the beginning.
+All Hands-On Labs have a timer that starts to counting down immediately after starting the Lab.
+If the timer reaches 0 before completion, you'll need to restart the Hands-On Lab from the beginning.

-However, if the timer has not reached 0 then the Hands-On Lab is still active and you can resume right where you left off.
+However, if the timer has not reached 0 and you navigate away from the lab, the Hands-On Lab will still be active.
+You can continue right where you left off by clicking Resume Lab.

 Why does my Hands-On Lab time out immediately?

 This happens when your local system time is out of sync with the network time.
-If you force a re-sync, you will be able to log back into the site and then successfully complete the Hands-On Lab.
+If you force a re-sync, you'll be able to log back into the site and then successfully complete the Hands-On Lab.

-- Click on your computer's clock and select Adjust date/time.
+- Click your computer's clock and select Adjust date/time.

 - Toggle on/off for Set Time Automatically.